 Nurse midwives are skilled employees who assist in a variety of female health services.
 Typically employed by obstetrician and gynecologist offices, these midwives aid with the prenatal care, labor and the delivery of babies; they also organize family planning counseling and gynecological care for clients.
 Nurse midwives can also work in hospitals, independent clinics, schools and other education facilities, public health departments and private practices.
 They may also be employed in the home, …Read more

-Nurse Midwife Tasks
+Job Satisfaction for Nurse Midwife

-Certified Nurse Midwife Job Listings
+Nurse Midwife Job Listings

-What is the Pay by Experience Level for Nurse Midwife
+What is the Pay by Experience Level for Nurse Midwives?

 An entry-level Nurse Midwife with less than 1 year experience can expect to earn an average total compensation (includes tips, bonus, and overtime pay) of $89,883 based on 11 salaries.
 An early career Nurse Midwife with 1-4 years of experience earns an average total compensation of $93,568 based on 49 salaries.
 A mid-career Nurse Midwife with 5-9 years of experience earns an average total compensation of $96,931 based on 15 salaries.
 An experienced Nurse Midwife with 10-19 years of experience earns an average total compensation of $92,577 based on 27 salaries.
 In their late career (20 years and higher), employees earn an average total compensation of $100,841.